Verdagraph/Drip/docs/README.md

 | ------------- | ------------- | ------------- |
 | [`DISPENSE_ACTIVATE_TOPIC_`](#auto-config)  | Subscribe | Yes |

-This topic allows activating the dispensation process and setting the target volume.
-Activation will fail if a dispensation process or drain process is already in progress.
-The dispensation process will continue until the output volume is greater than or equal to the target volume, or a singularly connected tank produces a flow rate less than that defined by [`FlowSensorConfig.min_flow_rate`](#runtime-config) and the current duration of the process is greater than that defined by [`TankConfig.tank_timeout`](#runtime-config).
-If the tank is connected with a source, then the dispensation will switch to the source until the target volume is reached.
+This topic allows activating the dispense process and setting the target volume.
+Activation will fail if a dispense process or drain process is already in progress.
+The dispense process will continue until the output volume is greater than or equal to the target volume, or a singularly connected tank produces a flow rate less than that defined by [`FlowSensorConfig.min_flow_rate`](#runtime-config) and the current duration of the process is greater than that defined by [`TankConfig.tank_timeout`](#runtime-config).
+If the tank is connected with a source, then the dispense will switch to the source until the target volume is reached.

 Inputs:
 - `["tv"]` float.
-Target volume of the dispensation process in liters.
+Target volume of the dispense process in liters.

 Sample payload:
 ```